thequickfixer/custom-linux-kernel-guide/README.md

 # Welcome to the guide!

 - This guide is only useful for those with grub at the moment.
+- DO NOT USE THIS GUIDE IF YOU DON'T KNOW WHAT YOU'RE DOING, YOU MAY BRICK YOUR LINUX INSTALLATION.

 # Dependancies